Small, tight-knit Wisconsin Sikh community shocked by shooting

-OAK CREEK, Wisc., Aug 5 (Reuters) - Dozens of shocked members of a tight-knit community of suburban Milwaukee Sikhs waited for hours in the basement of a neighborhood bowling alley on Sunday to hear whether their loved ones and friends were among the six gunned down at a temple nearby.
+OAK CREEK, Wisc.
+(Reuters) - Dozens of shocked members of a tight-knit community of suburban Milwaukee Sikhs waited for hours in the basement of a neighborhood bowling alley on Sunday to hear whether their loved ones and friends were among the six gunned down at a temple nearby.

 Outside, dozens more Sikhs, many men wearing the colorful turbans of their faith, came and went from the site where police said a lone white, male gunman shot dead six people before a police officer killed him.
 Two other Sikhs were wounded, along with a police officer, who was one of the first to arrive on the scene.